 where $f:\pow(V)\to \R$ is a non-negative monotone submodular function with the property that $f(\emptyset) = 0$.
 Solving such problems by an exhaustive search is extremely challenging.
 This would require $\binom{\Vcard}{k}$ evaluations of $f$, which is prohibitive even for modest values of $\Vcard$ and $k$.\mysidenote{For example, we note $\binom{80}{20} = \mathcal{O}(10^{18})$.} In this note, we discuss approximate solution of such problems using the greedy method and some of its variants.

+We start our discussion in Section~\ref{sec:background}, where we outline the requisite background concepts and notation.
+In that section, we view the notion of the marginal gain as a discrete derivative and discuss a discrete analogue of the Fundamental Theorem of Calculus.

+In Section~\ref{sec:submodular_functions}, we discuss submodular functions, a couple of equivalent characterizations of submodularity, and two basic results on operations that preserve submodularity.
+Subsequently, in Section~\ref{sec:submodular_examples}, we provide further insight into submodularity by considering a few examples of submodular functions.

-We start our discussion in Section~\ref{sec:background} where we outline the requisite background concepts and notations.
-The greedy method is discussed in Section~\ref{sec:greedy}.
-In that section, we also discuss a well-known theoretical guaranty for the greedy algorithm, in the case of monotone submodular functions.
-Next, in Section~\ref{sec:variants}, we discuss a couple of more efficient variants of the greedy algorithm.
+The greedy method is studied in Section~\ref{sec:greedy}.
+We also discuss a well-known theoretical guarantee for the greedy algorithm in the case of monotone submodular functions.
+Finally, in Section~\ref{sec:variants}, we consider two accelerated variants of the greedy algorithm.